 Usually, you have higher energy at the beginning of the day than at the end of it.
 For me personally, my energy levels somewhat decline after lunch and completely disappear after 4:00 PM.
 So it makes sense to aim at the most important, complex and highest on the priority list tasks in the morning.
 If you follow this pattern, you should never have an urgent and complex blocker task, because you should have already taken care of it.

-If you select 2 or 3 MIT-s at the beginning of each day, then you should really see a productivity boost after just a few days practicing the method.
+Select 2 or 3 MIT-s at the beginning of each day and you will really see a productivity boost after just a few days practicing the method.

 Example of my task management system

-In this section I am going to describe my task management system to increase my productivity.
+In this section I describe how I use my task management system to increase my productivity.

 The task pool